 \section{Notes}

-Please note certain equipment, instruments, software, or materials are identified in this paper in order to specify the experimental procedure adequately.
-Such identification is not intended to imply the recommendation or endorsement of any product or service by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.
+Please note that certain equipment, instruments, software, or materials are identified in this paper to specify the experimental procedure adequately.
+Such identification is not intended to imply the recommendation or endorsement of any product or service by the National Institute of Standards and Technology, nor is it intended to imply that the materials or equipment identified is necessarily the best available for the purpose.